karen-baltazar/leetcode_practice/TopInterview150/two_pointers/README.md

 ```

 **Solution**:
-To check if a string is a palindrome, we can utilize a two-pointer approach.
-We filter out non-alphanumeric characters, convert the string to lowercase, and then compare characters symmetrically from both ends.
+This solution utilizes a two-pointer approach to check if a string is a palindrome.
+We iterate through the string from both ends, comparing characters while skipping non-alphanumeric characters and ignoring case sensitivity.

 [Link to code](125_valid_palindrome.py)